repoze/repoze.what/docs/source/Manual/GettingStarted.rst

         An :term:`adapter <source adapter>` that deals with one :term:`permission source`.
     section
-        Sections are the groups that make up a source -- this is, in a `permission source`, the sections are the permissions, and in a `group source`, the sections are the groups.
+        Sections are the `compound elements` that make up a :term:`source` -- this is, in a :term:`permission source`, the sections are the permissions, and in a :term:`group source`, the sections are the groups.
     item
         The elements that are contained in a :term:`section`.
 In a :term:`permission source`, the items are the groups that are granted